sasaeh/Monsta-FTP-Languages/README.md

 # Submitting corrections

-As a contributor you must include your name and email address as in the footer.
+As a contributor you must include your name and email address in the header.

 Editing is unrestricted.